unalignedcoder/webmin-ip-update/README.md

 Not anymore.

 ## What this script does:
-1) It will discover your IP number against a free DNS service such as OpenDNS or Google;
+1) It will discover your IP number against a free IP service such as Icanhazip or ipify;
 2) Connect to your remote server, retrieve the `/etc/webim/miniserv.conf` file Webmin uses for settings;
 3) Check whether the `allow=` line already contains your current IP number (if yes, exit the script);
 4) If not, modify it so that the IP number is current (it will append the current IP to the list, if multiple IPs/Hostnames are allowed, removing the previous dynamic IP number);